CLOVIS-AI/website/docs/website/docs/experience/wildfyre.md

 ## A spiritual chain

 WildFyre was not the first iteration of this idea.
-Sola did it before it, and [Plag](https://web.archive.org/web/20150729041016/https://plag.com/#modal-1438143173998) did it even before.
+Sola did it before, and before still, there was [Plag](https://web.archive.org/web/20150729041016/https://plag.com/#modal-1438143173998).

-In 2015, I was a Plag user during its golden age, and met many people who would become lifelong friends and mentors as I was just starting to gain an interest in programming.
+In 2015, during the app's golden age, I was a Plag user and met many people who would become lifelong friends and mentors as I was just starting to gain an interest in programming.

 Although my involvement in Plag (as a translator) and later in WildFyre were minimal compared to everything I've built since, they will always stick to me as my first experience with a real project, leading a real community.